Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 In Yellowstone National Park, where bears are plentiful, your chances of getting attacked by a bear are very slim.
 Just for comparison, in the United States, over 42,000 people died in a fatal motor vehicle accident in 2020 alone.

-There are several reasons for an increase in bear attacks in 2021.
+There are several reasons for an increase in bear attacks.
 First, the bear population has steadily risen over the years with the aid of federal protection laws.
 Also, more humans have started to inhabit areas with denser bear populations.

 The conflictive relationship between humans and bears appears to have increased tension.
 However, it’s important to remember that bear attacks are still rare.
 They just receive more attention and media coverage whenever they happen.